 Personal interests include direct interests, as well as those of family, friends, or other organisations a person may be involved with or have an interest in (for example, as a shareholder).

 It also includes a conflict between a Committee member’s duty to Illawarra and South Coast Central Service Office Inc and another duty that the Committee member has (for example, to another charity).
 A conflict of interest may be actual, potential or perceived and may be financial or non-financial.
+A perceived conflict of interest exists where a reasonable person may think that a person’s judgement could be influenced by a personal interest, even if this is not the case.

 These situations present the risk that a person will make a decision based on, or affected by, these influences, rather than in the best interests of the charity.